henri-tremblay/henri.github.io/_posts/2021-06-14-traceroute.md

 - What I learned today
 ---

-I'm not the best at diagnosing network issue.
+I'm not the best at diagnosing network issues.

 Yes, in 99% of the cases, you think the problem is the network and it's not.
 But in rare cases it actually is.